enaj1125/I_Submission/README.md

 ####Why not Depth-first search (DFS)?

 DFS and BFS are two commonly used algrithm to search through graph.
 DFS is often more effcient than BFS in terms of time complexcity.
-However, in case, since the soical network is a undirected graph, which possibly contains cycles.
+However, in case, since the soical network is a undirected graph, which frequently contains cycles.
+Cycle would make it difficult to determine the right degree of connection, since it is possible to visit the node from both directions.
 Therefore, BFS is the best to implement this search task.

-##Computation Efficiency and Optimization

-###How the data structure best work for this case?
+###How the algrithm is the optimized for computation efficiency
+####1.
+Use appropriate data structure

 Since the social network can grow very large, to make sure it is efficient to search a node, a hash table is the best choice, since the average time complexcity of a search is O(1).

 Search the graph is implemented by queue, for which the average time complexcity of insertion and deletion is O(1).

-###How the algrithm best optimized?

-####How do I test the performance?
+####2. optimize the search function reset only visited node